azangru/mysite/source/blog/2015-08-08-docker_compose_volumes.html.markdown

 Docker is awesome.
 It isolates software in independent containers, which behave like virtual machines, only without huge drain of system resources.

 It can be used for web development, too.
-A Dockerfile placed in the root of the project directory will contain instructions for build a Docker image and, when a container is spun from this image, to start necessary services in that container.
+A Dockerfile placed in the root of the project directory will contain instructions for building a Docker image and, when a container is spun from this image, for starting necessary services in that container.

 An important Dockerfile command is [`ADD`](https://docs.docker.com/reference/builder/#add).